-A record-setting hitting performance by the Boston Braves knocked the 1936 Cardinals out of first place.
-Seventy-six years later, the 2012 Cardinals became only the second big-league team to match the Braves’ feat of hitting seven doubles in an inning.
+A record-setting hitting performance by the Braves knocked the 1936 Cardinals out of first place.
+Seventy-six years later, the 2012 Cardinals matched the Braves’ feat of hitting seven doubles in an inning.

 On July 21, 2012, six Cardinals collected seven doubles in a 12-run seventh inning of a 12-0 victory over the Cubs at St. Louis.
 Allen Craig, who appeared as a pinch-hitter in the inning, hit a pair of doubles.
-Right fielder Carlos Beltran, center fielder Jon Jay, third baseman David Freese, second baseman Skip Schumaker and left fielder Matt Holliday hit one double apiece.
+Carlos Beltran, Jon Jay, David Freese, Skip Schumaker and Matt Holliday hit one double apiece.
 The seven doubles were hit against three Cubs relievers, James Russell, Manny Corpas and Rafael Dolis.
 Boxscore

 The 1936 Braves were unlikely candidates to establish the standard of seven doubles in an inning.
 They would finish the season with the lowest batting average in the National League and would rank last among the eight teams in doubles.